-ARTICLE IX.
-GENERAL PROVISIONS
+ARTICLE X GENERAL PROVISIONS

-Section 9.1 Outside Employment
+Section 10.1 Outside Employment.

-An employee shall not undertake, contract for or accept anything of value in return for services, nor shall he otherwise be self-employed for remuneration, nor shall he be employed for remuneration by employers other than the Village, except with the approval of the Chief of Police.
-Any person who wants such approval must make written application to the Chief of Police; approval may be granted only when it appears that such activity will not interfere with the performance of Village duties, impair the usefulness of the employee, or conflict with the mission, goals or objectives of the Village.
-The Chief of Police must respond in writing to an application within a reasonable time.
-Once granted, permission for such outside activity may be revoked by the Chief of Police where it appears to the Chief of Police that such activity interferes with the performance of Village duties, impairs the usefulness of the employee, or conflicts with the mission, goals or objectives of the Village.
-The Chief of Police must state in writing to the employee his specific reasons for a denial or revocation of permission for outside employment.
-The employee and the Union agree to indemnify and hold harmless the Village against any claims against the Village or its officials that may arise as a result of the outside employment.
+An employee shall not undertake, contract for or accept anything of value in return for services, nor shall he otherwise be self-employed for remuneration, nor shall he be employed for remuneration by employers other than the Village, except with the approval of the Chief of Police or designee.
+Any person who wants such approval must make written application to the Chief of Police or designee; approval may be granted only when it appears that such activity will not interfere with the performance of Village duties, impair the usefulness of the employee, or conflict with the mission, goals or objectives of the Village.
+The Chief of Police or designee must respond to an application within a reasonable time.
+Once granted, permission for such outside activity may be revoked by the Chief of Police or designee where it appears to the Chief of Police or designee that such activity interferes with the performance of Village duties, impairs the usefulness of the employee, or conflicts with the mission, goals or objectives of the Village.

+The Chief of Police or designee must state in writing to the employee his specific reasons for a denial or revocation of permission for outside employment.

-Section 9.2 Application of Agreement to MEG Unit and Other Special Assignment Employees
+Section 10.2 Application of Agreement to Other Special Assignment Employees

-Notwithstanding anything to the contrary in this Agreement, officers who are assigned to the Metropolitan Enforcement Group ("MEG") or to any other governmental or inter-governmental agency having an independent law enforcement authority or basis of jurisdiction, shall be subject for the duration of such assignment to the practices, policies, procedures and directives which are generally applicable to officers assigned to that agency or which are applied pursuant to the authority of the other governmental entity, even though such practices, policies, procedures and directives may be inconsistent or in conflict with the provisions of this Agreement.
+Notwithstanding anything to the contrary in this Agreement, sergeants who are assigned to the Metropolitan Enforcement Group ("MEG") or to any other governmental or inter-governmental agency having an independent law enforcement authority or basis of jurisdiction, shall be subject for the duration of such assignment to the practices, policies, procedures and directives which are generally applicable to sergeants assigned to that agency or which are applied pursuant to the authority of the other governmental entity, even though such practices, policies, procedures and directives may be inconsistent or in conflict with the provisions of this Agreement.
 The application of such practices, policies, procedures and directives shall not be subject to the grievance and arbitration procedures of this Agreement.
-Without in any way limiting the generality of the foregoing, the practices, policies, procedures and directives of MEG applicable to hours of work and overtime shall be deemed to supersede inconsistent or contrary provisions of Articles IV of this Agreement.
+Without in any way limiting the generality of the foregoing, the practices, policies, procedures and directives of MEG applicable to hours of work and overtime shall be deemed to supersede inconsistent or contrary provisions of Article III of this Agreement.
 Wages, insurance or other direct economic benefits shall continue to be governed by the terms of this Agreement.

-Section 9.3 Fitness Examinations
+Section 10.3 Fitness Examinations